stack-of-tasks/pinocchio/README.md

 -->

 **Pinocchio** instantiates the state-of-the-art Rigid Body Algorithms for poly-articulated systems based on revisited Roy Featherstone's algorithms.
-Besides, **Pinocchio** provides the analytical derivatives of the main Rigid-Body Algorithms like the Recursive Newton-Euler Algorithm or the Articulated-Body Algorithm.
+Besides, **Pinocchio** provides the analytical derivatives of the main Rigid-Body Algorithms, such as the Recursive Newton-Euler Algorithm or the Articulated-Body Algorithm.

 **Pinocchio** was first tailored for robotics applications, but it can be used in other contexts (biomechanics, computer graphics, vision, etc.).
 It is built upon Eigen for linear algebra and FCL for collision detection. **Pinocchio** comes with a Python interface for fast code prototyping, [directly accessible](https://github.com/conda-forge/pinocchio-feedstock#installing-pinocchio) through [Conda](https://docs.conda.io/en/latest/).